nning/david/README.md

 ## Copyright

-The code is published under the GPLv3 license (see the LICENSE file).
+The code is published under the MIT license (see the LICENSE file).

 ### Authors